Julian Cayo-Evans

 William Edward Julian Cayo-Evans, also known locally as Iorwerth ap Ieuan (22 April 1937 – 28 March 1995), was a Welsh nationalist political activist and both leader and self-styled commandant of the paramilitary Free Wales Army (FWA) throughout the 1960s.

 Early life

 Born at Plas Glandenys manor, Silian, near Lampeter, where he also died, Cayo-Evans was educated at the independent, co-educational Millfield School in the village of Street in Somerset, England.
-His father was John Cayo Evans, a professor of mathematics at St David's College, Lampeter and High Sheriff of Cardiganshire in the period 1941-42.
+His father was John Cayo Evans, a professor of mathematics at St David's College, Lampeter and High Sheriff of Cardiganshire in the period 1941 to 1942.
+John was also one of the first members of Plaid Cymru.
+Julian had one brother.
 In 1955, he was conscripted for National Service, serving with the South Wales Borderers and saw active service, fighting communist guerrillas in Malaya during the bitter Malayan emergency.
-On his return from service, he attended the Royal Agricultural College in Cirencester, and later returned to Lampeter to breed palomino and appaloosa horses on his stud farm.
+On his return from service, he attended the Royal Agricultural College in Cirencester.